 The diagram below illustrates your payment at maturity for a range of hypothetical percentage changes from the initial share price to the final share price.
-The diagram and examples below are based on a hypothetical maximum return at maturity of 40.00%, which is equivalent to a hypothetical maximum return at maturity of \$400.00 per security.
+The diagram and examples below are based on a hypothetical upside payment of \$3.625 per security.

-Investors in the securities will not receive any dividends on the underlying shares or the stocks included in or held by the ETF.
+Investors in the securities will not receive any dividends on the underlying shares or the stocks held by the ETF.
 The diagram and examples below do not show any effect of lost dividend yield over the term of the securities.
 See "Summary Risk Factors-You will not have voting rights, rights to receive any dividends or other distributions or any other rights with respect to the ETF" below.

-Buffer Securities Payment at Maturity Diagram
+Trigger Jump Securities Payment at Maturity Diagram n The Securities n The Underlying Shares

-Your actual payment at maturity per security will depend on the actual maximum return at maturity, which will be determined on the pricing date, the actual initial share price and the actual final share price.
+Your actual payment at maturity per security will depend on the actual upside payment, which will be determined on the pricing date, the actual initial share price, the actual trigger price and the actual final share price.
 The examples below are intended to illustrate how your payment at maturity will depend on whether the final share price is greater than or less than the initial share price and by how much.
-The examples are based on a hypothetical initial share price of \$80.28.
+The examples are based on a hypothetical initial share price of \$100.00 and a hypothetical trigger price of \$80.00.

-Example 1-Upside Scenario A. The hypothetical final share price is \$84.29 (a 5.00% increase from the hypothetical initial share price), which is greater than the hypothetical initial share price.
+Example 1-Upside Scenario A. The hypothetical final share price is \$105.00 (an approximately 5.00% increase from the hypothetical initial share price), which is greater than the hypothetical initial share price by less than the hypothetical upside return at maturity of 36.25%.